 Afternoon: Choose Your Focus#

-You have about 2-3 hours before sunset activities.
-Choose based on your interests:
+You have about 2-3 hours before the sunset plan kicks in.
+Here’s where I’d adjust based on what you care about:

 Option A: Ancient Agora (History Focus)#